CodeYourFuture/immersive-go-course/projects/output-and-error-handling/README.md

 You have two different use cases: As a user, you want to know why your program appears to be hanging or failing.
 As a consumer of the output, you only want the scores.
 If the output file had "Waiting for HTTP request… or "Server error" printed in it, that would be annoying to process.

 What about when something goes wrong?
 Say, your network connection goes down and you cannot fetch your scores.
-In your score-analysing program, you may want to assume that anything the it analyses is a number.
+In your score-analysing program, you may want to assume that anything it analyses is a number.
 You might need to add numbers together.
 Reporting your problem on standard error means you won't try to add the error string "Network was down" to a number.

 #### Standard out and standard error in Go

-In go, we access standard out and standard error with `os.Stdout` and `os.Stderr`.
+In Go, we access standard out and standard error with `os.Stdout` and `os.Stderr`.

 Write to them by writing code like `fmt.Fprint(os.Stdout, "Hello")` or `fmt.Fprint(os.Stderr, "Something went wrong")`.
 The "F” before "printf” stands for "file”.
 We're saying "print some string to a file I'll specify as the first argument”.
 In Unix systems, we often like to pretend anything we read or write is a file.